 If you’re not tired of fortresses after seeing the three in Nafplio, you can head up to Larissa (photo below), which towers over Argos.
-It is built both by Romans, Franks, Turks and Venetians (but not at the same time) and many of the thick walls are in really good condition, the age considered.
-And what a view!
+Read more about it here!

 With the exception of Larissa Castle, all the mentioned sights are in walking distance from each other.
 They are normally open between 8:00 AM and 3:00 PM.
 Entrance: Free (2016) Buses run regularly between Nafplio and Argos, see KTEL.